TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % the field ChannelEditField.Value, like '1,10' for channel 1 to 10
 % 3.
 WaveformEditField: text field of app containing userinput as char in
 % the field WaveformEditField.Value, like '1,10' for waveforms 1 to 10
 % 4.
-UnitsEditField: text field of app containing userinput as char in
+ClustertoshowDropDown: text field of app containing userinput as char in
 % the field UnitsEditField.Value, like '1' for unit 1
 % 5.
 DifferentInput -  not used now.
 Can be used to determine specific type
 % of input at a certain time point